zurrehma/AWS-DevSecOps/README.md

 This repo contains the different small projects which are implemented by DevOps usually in their day-to-day job.

 ## Folder Details
-**`ScaleIn`** This Folder contains the CF template which will deploy a stack containg Autoscaling group, Launch Configuration, Security Group, Instance profile and Scale In policy with alarm.
+**`ScaleIn`** This Folder contains the CF template which will deploy a stack contains Autoscaling group, Launch Configuration, Security Group, Instance profile and Scale In policy with alarm.